Yomguithereal/colifrapy/README.md

 Its aim is to provide several tools to build robust and structured command line tools very easily.

-Its logic is very similar to a MVC framework and will is therefore easy to use.
+Its logic is very similar to a MVC framework and is therefore easy to use.

 ##Installation
 It is recommanded to use colifrapy under a python virtualenv.

 Install it with pip :

 ```